 Students who wish to take seminary courses for credit without enrolling in a degree program can be admitted to the Seminary under the Special Student classification.
-No more than 20 hours taken at GGBTS under this classification may be applied to any GGBTS degree, diploma, or certificate program.
 Students admitted under this status are strongly encouraged to enroll in a degree program before they earn 20 hours of credit.